ncerrone-nutshell/nutshell-game-jam/readme.md

-# Getting up and running
+# Getting up and running - sean p

 1. Create and navigate to a new directory: